 Preventing Bed Bugs

 Whether you are traveling or you live in a tourist town, there are things you can do to prevent the spread of bed bugs in the summer.
 When checking in and out of hotels, inspect the room before bringing any of your belongings in.
 Always use the suitcase racks and hang things up rather than putting these items on the beds and couches.
 Look for signs of bed bugs in the cracks of the mattresses, in drawers, behind paintings, and behind the headboard.
 These signs include blood or feces stains, discarded exoskeletons, or actual live bugs.
 Also, check your luggage for bed bugs before leaving the hotel to avoid bringing bed bugs home with you, and take precautionary measures once you arrive at home like immediately washing any clothes you brought with you, and storing your suitcase away from the bedroom, like in a basement, attic, or garage.

 Professional Help with Bed Bugs

 Whether you own a tourist hot spot or frequent one, you may require the help of the professionals at Arrow Pest control to get your bed bug problem under control.
 At Arrow, we start off by doing a visual inspection of your home or business.
 Then we do an initial intensive treatment to get rid of your bed bug problem.
-We follow up with two more visits over the next 6 weeks to be sure that the bed bugs and their eggs are no longer infesting your home or business.
-You can rest assured knowing that we can help you eliminate the bed bugs that tourists may bring to your NJ home or business.
+We follow up with two more visits over the next 6 weeks to be sure that the bed bugs and their eggs are no longer infesting your property.
+You can rest assured knowing that we can help you eliminate the bed bugs that tourists may bring to your NJ residential or commercial property.